 Is this course only for new mothers?
 I'm not a new mother, or a mother at all, but I'd like to change my food habits.

 Yes!
 This course is for families, caregivers, and new moms, but also for anyone experiencing gut health issues.
 This course is for anyone who wants to deepen their relationship with food, and learn how to reculture your inner ecology and restore balance.

 Am I going to need to spend a lot on changing my food habits?

 The first recipe we'll be making together is kichari, which is a wonderful, nourishing meal that can be made on a budget.
 As we progress, you will see some herbs and ingredients that may be less familiar or that you will need to purchase for the first time.
 I suggest shopping at thrivemarket.com or at the farmers market for the best deals.
 It's important to note that yes, shopping organic can be more monetarily expensive at first, if you are not used to it.
 It's the difference of investing money now in your health, as preventative care, instead of spending later at the doctor.
 There are many chain grocery stores that sell organic produce for less, and its worth doing some comparative shopping in your area to find the best markets for produce.
 And of course, farmers markets are amazing!
 Get to know your local farmers.

 For herbs and superfoods, I recommend buying one at a time, as you can, and adding them slowly to your pantry until they are a regular staple.
 Take a look at the grocery list provided and perhaps buy one unfamiliar item each week.
 Changing your diet is a process, and once you're stocked with the new items, they will run out at different times and buying them won't feel overwhelming.

 Can I take this course at my own pace?

 Yes.
-You'll receive the entire course when the course is released on July 31st, 2018.
+You'll receive the entire course after your purchase.
 You can watch one video per week and make the recipe that week (recommended), or watch them at your own pace.